 Overall, the study predicts that future escalation in tensions is “almost inevitable” given Turkey’s regional ambitions.
 While greater hostility could take years to develop, Gaza is the most likely battlefront for an Turkey-Israel confrontation in the near term.

 The ultimate nightmare scenario for Israel is to see Gaza turning into a regional front where both Iran and Turkey are actively involved, the study says.
 Iranian-Turkish relations are tense, but the two countries share some interests and can engage in effective dialogue, the researchers note.

 Turkey’s ties with Hamas are increasingly shifting from ideological to material support.
 Ankara offers the Gaza group financial aid and recently issued passports to Hamas members.
 By now, Turkey is the top supporter of the Palestinians, senior Hamas figure Abdul Rahman Shadid recently said.

 In August, Turkish President Recep Tayyip Erdogan hosted Hamas leaders, including deputy chief Saleh al-Arouri.
-The US currently offers a $5 million reward for the high-ranking commander, who personally oversees terror activities.
+The US currently offers a $5 million reward for the high-ranking commander, who personally oversees Hamas terror activities.

-Ankara already allows Hamas to plot terror attacks against Israel from Turkish soil, according to The Telegraph.
+Notably, Ankara already allows Hamas to plot terror attacks against Israel from Turkish soil, according to The Telegraph.
 The UK report cited information obtained in Israeli interrogations of Palestinian terror suspects.